skynet172/3dVisualizationForFirstResponders/README.md

         </a-box>
         (...)
         ```
 5. Open the HTML file in a web browser.
-Click and drag to look around and WASD to move.
+Click and drag to look around.
+Use WASD to move.
    + To run it on a MetaQuest headset, put the program on a website, then navigate to it with the headset's browser.
 Enter immersive mode, and then you can see the environment as if it were in real life!
 Use the joystick to move.
     ![A picture of the floor plan in 3d](sketch1real.png)
    + All done!